 Hide your keys

 Just because you’ve locked the door and hung the keys up in their proper place doesn’t mean they are out of reach.
 Whether it’s car keys, house keys or the key to the garage, ensure that all your keys are out of sight from the window and away from the door – remember, keys can be accessed through the letter box with a hook!
+Think about having essential tools for unlocking, like simple lockpicking tools, for those unexpected moments.

 Keep things hidden